 Who I am and what’s here

 Hi!
 Thank you for visiting my site.
 I am a singer/songwriter and environmental activist living in Madison, Wisconsin.
-My birth name is Kristine Pettersen but I like to be called “Thistle.”
+To book a show, please contact me via email at firstname.lastname@example.org.

-About my endeavors and projects: I was co-founder of the Grassroutes Caravan for the 2008 Republican National Convention protests in St. Paul.
-The GRC has since become an intentional community-building institution based out of Madison.
-Through this bicycle revolution work, I worked on a committee to organize a mobile bicycle village to Detroit for the US Social Forum in 2010 and then the Soular Ride to Custer, WI in 2011 for the Midwest Renewable Energy Fair.
-Both of these rides included children ranging in age from 18 months to ten years old.
+About my activist endeavors and projects: I was co-founder of the Grassroutes Caravan for the 2008 Republican National Convention protests in St. Paul.
+The GRC was an intentional community-building institution based out of Madison from 2007 – 2012.
+Through this bicycle advocacy work, I volunteered on a committee to organize a mobile bicycle village to Detroit for the US Social Forum in 2010 and then the Soular Ride to Custer, WI in 2011 for the Midwest Renewable Energy Fair.
+Grassroutes Caravan rides last anywhere from one to three weeks long and we live together, 24/7 on the road, camping when we stop, and traveling by bicycle, pulling trailers of kitchen equipment, sleeping bags and even kids.
+Two of our rides included children ranging in age from 18 months to ten years old.
 In May of 2012, the GRC rode from Madison to Chicago for the NATO actions, demonstrations and protests.
-Eight of us were arrested by Chicago police and then interrogated by US Homeland Security after being picked up and taken to jail before we had reached the larger demonstration downtown.
-We were unarmed and clearly not a threat to national security, but the US often bullies, depicting unarmed, peaceful bicycle lovers as “violent terrorists” to justify their violence against us.
+Currently, I organize to support indigenous treaty rights in northern Wisconsin and anti-mining struggles in the Midwest through Madison Action for Mining Alternatives (MAMA).
+I also organize large, multi-faceted benefit variety shows to help raise funds for environmental and social justice causes.

 Check out the lyrics of many of my songs to hear more about adventures in taking on the fossil fuels war makers in mass movement and my own movement of personal re-wilding to Nature as I ride.